Chocorean/chocorean.github.io/_posts/2022-07-13-a-playground-for-the-boys.md

 }
 {% endhighlight %}

-At this point, I forwarded my port 53 for both TCP and UDP protocol in my router configuration.
+At this point, I forwarded my port 53 for both TCP and UDP protocols in my router configuration.

 #### Generate and sign my keys